ReactiveHTML/rimmel/docs/index.md

 ### Event Adapter Functions vs Event Adapter Operators
 The main difference between Event Adapters and Event Adapter Operators is that the former are designed for simplicity and convenience.
 Their name begins with an uppercase letter.

-Adapter Operators, on the other hand, are simple, plain-old RxJS operators.
+Adapter Operators, on the other hand, are plain-old RxJS operators.
 Their name is camelcased and can be composed together just like other RxJS operators.

 Rimmel often exports both.
 For instance, the `Cut` Adapter, or the `cut` Operator clear the value of a text input before emitting its value.
 They are convenient ways to let users repeatedly enter information and clean up a text field for the next input.